KALYANKUMAR13/project-containization/commands.md

 ENV - values can't be over riden in CLi,
 In ARG, we can override the values in CLi, while running the image.

+Distroless Images, -> it has only runtime.
+When we use this, we are not having any vulnerability with other stuffs to the image.